gavinrozzi/grwebsite/content/post/jeffpatrickopra/index.md

-+++
+---
-date = 2018-05-07
+date: 2018-05-07
-draft = false
+draft: false
-tags = ["OPRAmachine"]
+header:
+  caption: Patrick Duff, Gavin Rozzi & Jeff Epstein
+  image: headers/patrick-gavin-jeff.jpg
+summary: I spoke with Jeff & Patrick about public records research and recent developments.
+tags:
+- OPRAmachine
-title = "A Conversation With Jeff Epstein and Patrick Duff Re: OPRA & Open Government" summary = "I spoke with Jeff & Patrick about public records research and recent developments."
+title: 'A Conversation With Jeff Epstein and Patrick Duff Re: OPRA & Open Government'

-[header]
-image = "headers/patrick-gavin-jeff.jpg"
-caption = "Patrick Duff, Gavin Rozzi & Jeff Epstein"
-+++
+---
 I recently spoke with Citizens' Media TV's Jeff Epstein and Patrick Duff for an audio interview.

 [Our conversation](https://soundcloud.com/peopleconversations/omgavinpatrick) centered on the Open Public Records Act (OPRA), transparency & open government issues centered on my work with public records and how the three of us have made use of my [OPRAmachine](https://www.gavinrozzi.com/project/opramachine/) platform.